Chapter 15 - Liver and Gallbladder

 The main functions of the gallbladder are storage, concentration, and release of bile.
 When released into the small intestine, bile helps break down and the absorption of fats, cholesterol, and some vitamins.

-The appearance of the simple columnar epithelium changes when sodium ions and water are being transported across the epithelium.
+The appearance of the simple columnar epithelium changes when sodium ions and water are being transported across the epithelium to concentrate bile.